srldl/edit-tabletest/README.md

 For DataTables see https://datatables.net/

-Note: This is a first version and not tested very well at the moment.
+Note: This is a first version and some flaws has been found, see issues.

 ## Install